fluent/fluent-bit-docs/parser/json.md

 [1154103724, {"key1"=>12345, "key2"=>"abc"}]
 ```

-The time have been converted to Unix timestamp (UTC) and the map reduced to each component of the original message.
+The time has been converted to Unix timestamp (UTC) and the map reduced to each component of the original message.